anshulsamar/anshulsamar.github.io/_texts/ninerequests.md

 5. According to Cathy’s friend Joanna’s best friend in Mrs. Lauro’s homeroom, Isabelle’s algebra partner says that Kat really likes me.
-Please let me know if we are married now because William and I are betting his Tuesday’s string cheese on this and otherwise I owe him a lunchable.
+Please let me know if we are married now because Jack and I are betting his Tuesday’s string cheese on this and otherwise I owe him a lunchable.